tbates/umx/README.md

 Dozens more (?umx to see them all).
 Check out the "family links" in any help file also!

-Feel free to use, or improve, or make request via Github.
+Feel free to use, and submit code and requests via Github.
 Tell your friends!
 Publish more good science :-)

-Bleeding-edge development version here:
+For thrill-seekers and collaborators only: the bleeding-edge development version is here:

 ```splus
 install.packages("devtools")